Simprints Documentation

 Identification+ Flow

-• If result is a registration, calling app extracts the new unique id, and saves it along with the captured patient's information.
+• If the result is a registration, the calling app extracts the new unique ID and saves it along with the captured patient's information.

-• If result is a list of matching candidates, the calling app uses the unique ids of the corresponding records in this candidate list, to extract matching beneficiaries' information from the calling app's database:
+• If the result is a list of matching candidates, the calling app uses the unique IDs of the corresponding records in this candidate list, to extract matching beneficiaries' information from the calling app's database:

 • Presents these database records to the frontline worker, to choose the actual information of the patient

-• If the frontline worker finds no matching record, then they can choose to enrol last captured biometric data, for which Simprints ID will return a registration object containing the unique id, for the newly registered biometric.
+• If the frontline worker finds no matching record, then they can choose to enrol the last captured biometric data, for which Simprints ID will return a registration object containing the unique ID, for the newly registered biometric.

 Different modules for identification and enrolment (advanced setup)